I buy wine based on the labels.

-And when I buy these bottles, I assume that the cool label and type of wine will be a wise choice.
 There are occasions when the label is fantastic but the wine is trash.
 Some of my friends give me a hard time because I like to buy box wine.
 And before you judge, box wine is good, economical (4 bottles), and stays fresh longer.
-When I was in my darker days, I would open a bottle of wine and drink the whole bottle without thinking twice.
-I would tell myself that I didn’t want to waste a bottle.
 At least with box wine, I can have a couple of glasses and call it good.

 I believe 100% that to be an effective leader; you need to be aware of your blind spots.
 It is essential to be mindful of what your blind spots and biases are because we all have them and if you are not aware of what they are, you will not meet your full potential as a leader!

-Of course, there are the obvious ways we label each other tattoos, skin color, gender, hairstyle, and size of the clothes we wear.
+Of course, there are obvious ways we label each other tattoos, skin color, gender, hairstyle, and size of the clothes we wear.
 But what about the less obvious ways we label and judge each other?
-Even more important, is what the labels we place on ourselves that are holding us hostage from the life we deserve are?
+Even more important, are the labels we place on ourselves holding us hostage from the life we deserve?

 My struggles with the fire service have had nothing to do with my ability to do the job or lead.
 The teams that I have led have always been mostly men and have always been loyal and dedicated.

 It wasn’t until the last few years that I have started to embrace my unique lens and just be me.
 And you know what?
 I still have loyal crews, I speak my mind respectfully, and I have gained more confidence in myself as a leader.
 Do all the men I work with like me?
 Nope, but I have let that go.
 I don’t have time to deal with the small minority.
 Instead, I choose to focus on helping the majority.

 2. Males don’t want to see women in leadership roles.